Published on: 12 September 2019 | Last updated: 27 February 2020

-This cycle route takes you through the wine country around Kaltern (Caldaro).
+The Überetsch cycleway takes you through the wine country around Kaltern (Caldaro).
 This is a valley within a valley with the Kalterersee lake at its heart.
 The first part of the route uses the beautiful Überetsch cycleway that follows the course of the old Überetscher railway line.
 The rail line once linked Bozen (Bolzano) with the Mendelbahn funicular railway that climbs to the Mendel pass.
 The route provides a more interesting and more scenic alternative to the main Etschradroute beside the river.
 After Kaltern, you rejoin the main Etschradroute at Auer (Ora), or you can continue, following the Weinstraße (wine road) to Tramin (Termeno).

 At a glance